Zymbit-Docs/docs/content/tutorials/perimeter-detect/sen/index.md

 ##### Response Choices

-A)  Do nothing (disable)
+-  Do nothing (disable)
-B)  Notify host when perimeter breach occurs (default as shipped)
+-  Notify host when perimeter breach occurs (default as shipped)
-C)  Destroy all key material (prevents access to encrypted data or root file system)
+-  Destroy all key material (prevents access to encrypted data or root file system)

 ### Test Perimeter Detect
 **Developer Mode only**